zadarastorage/zadara-terraform/gpu-onyx-ai-ollama-llm/README.md

 - "terraform destroy" to run: ~1 minute

-Using the Public IP (eip_address) displayed at the end of the terraform script, SSH into the new VM and enter:
+Using the Public IP (eip_address) displayed at the end of the "terraform apply" job, SSH into the new VM and enter:
 - tail -f /var/log/cloud-init-output.log

 This will display the packages being installed and the creation of Docker containers through to completion.